Jump to the content of the page

 Testing without specimen marking

-Testing without specimen marks
+Testing without specimen markings

 • laserXtens' unique technology eliminates the need for specimen marking.